 Essential Oil for Bug Bites Relief Bath

 If a spray or balm isn’t enough, and you are looking for all-over relief from bug bites, a warm bath with this combo of oils will do the trick!

 - 3 drops basil essential oil

 Allow Epsom salts to dissolve and give the tub a gentle stir then melt into the healing bath.

 I hope you enjoyed this article and that these essential oils help you deal with those pesky bug bites!
 Please remember to show your love to small businesses and source your essential oils from my favorite essential oil brand, Rocky Mountain Oils.

-You can source your carrier oils, other ingredients, and packaging on Amazon.
+You can source your carrier oils, other ingredients, and packaging from Amazon.

-Let us know in the comments how you like the recipes and what your favorite essential oil is for combating bug bites.
+Let us know in the comments how you like the recipes and what your favorite essential oils for bug bites are!